stephanfowler/nft-surface/smart-contract/README.md

 SIGNER_PRIVATE_KEY = "..."

 # The address of the creator/artist/maker/brand.
 This is added to the catalog and the metadata files on IPFS.
 CREATOR_ADDRESS = "..."

+# NETWORKS
+# Be sure to uncomment (or add) relevant lines in hardhat.config.js
+# depending on which network you are deploying to.
-# Rinkeby network deployments
+# Rinkeby deployments
 RINKEBY_API_URL = "..."

-# Mumbai network deployments
+# Mumbai deployments
 MUMBAI_API_URL = "..."

-# Rinkeby network deployments
+# Rinkeby deployments
 ARB_RINKEBY_API_URL = "..."
+# OTHER deployments:

-# OTHER deployments: add variables here and modify hardhat.config.js to pick them up.
+# add variables here and modify hardhat.config.js to pick them up.

 # For verifying contracts on Etherscan (mainnets and testnets on Etherem/Polygon/...)
 ETHERSCAN_API_KEY  = "..."